brain-SCC/xmlseclibs/README.md

 ## Requirements

-xmlseclibs requires PHP version 5.4 or greater. **5.6.24+ recommended for security reasons**
+This xmlseclibs fork requires PHP version 7.0 or greater.

 ## How to Install